-I have a number of friends from Australia (or “Oz” or “the Wonder Down Under” as the Aussies call it).
+I have a number of friends from Australia.
 I have also had the good fortune to visit that great country.
 If you know any Australians or have heard them speak, you will know that they pepper their sentences with wonderfully unique expressions such as “G’Day, Mate” or “She’ll be right” or the ever popular “Ripper”.
 You can brush up on your Australian here.

 I was thinking that one Aussie expression has particular relevance for public speakers: “walkabout”.

 A walkabout is a kind of rite of passage in which male Australian Aborigines undergo a journey during adolescence and live in the wilderness for a period as long as six months.
 The expression has also been used to refer to a desire to travel without an itinerary or fixed destination.
 It is also refers to things that have gone missing as in: “Have you seen my pen?
 It’s gone walkabout.”

 As speakers, we should “go walkabout” whenever the opportunity presents itself.
 No, I don’t mean that we should go missing when it is our turn to speak.
 I mean that we should use the stage and walk around when we give a presentation.
 Doing so enables us to have maximum contact with our audiences; it frees us from being anchored to a lectern and allows us to use the speaking area to maximum effect.
 It makes us more engaging speakers.